 But there is still more!
 With fractions, in English at any rate, some of the number names are not obviously linked to their natural number counterparts.
 Half, third and a quarter do not call to mind 2, 3 and 4.
 Then we have number like ‘fifth’ which might mean the ordinal position fifth or might mean the fraction 1/5.

-The best way to avoid common Fractions misconceptions
+The best ways to avoid common fractions misconceptions

 Because of all these substantial differences between natural and rational numbers, to truly overcome fractions misconceptions, teachers need to:

 - Resist the temptation to rush through material and just leave it on a knowledge organiser for pupils to look over.

 - Bear in mind cognitive load theory in the classroom.
 Consider what is inherent in what we are teaching (only try and overcome one potential misconception at a time)

 - Take small steps – even when it seems easy